nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 #### Adding an event: `add event`

 Adds an event to GetShitDone

 Format: `add event NAME from STARTDATETIME to ENDDATETIME`

 > * Events must have both start and end date/time specified.
 >   * If there is no start or end date, you have to rectify your command, since it wasn't clear what should be added.
 >   * If only time is given, the date is interpreted as today's date.
+>   * If only date is given, the time is interpreted as the time now.

 Examples: